axelgar/timetrade/README.md

 - **services detail** - As a user I want to see the service details and decide if I want to book it
 - **buy service** - As a user I want to hire a service so the owner can count on me
 - **my trades** - As a user I want to see my trades and the status so I can keep track, not forget about them.
-- **validate my trades** - As a user I want to accept a booked service and confirm when a service was done
+- **validate trades** - As a user I want to accept a booked service or confirm when a service was done
-- **reject my trades** - As a user I want to reject a booked service or delete a trade
+- **reject trades** - As a user I want to reject a booked service or delete a trade
 - **user profile** - As a user I want to see my profile so I can see my offered services
 - **other users profiles** - As a user I want to see other users profiles so I can see their offered services